 GUIDELINES: READ THIS BEFORE SUBMITTING

 Please do not put your name anywhere on your poems.
 Register with Submission Manager or log in to submit.
-Submit no more than three (3) unpublished poems, either all in one .doc or .rtf file, or in three files entered separately.
+Submit no more than three (3) unpublished poems, all in one .doc, .docx or .rtf file (no pdf’s please).
 The contest fee of $20 includes a copy (pdf to all submitters, print to contributors) of the journal, and is our primary source of funding for both the contest and publication/shipping costs.
-Simultaneous submissions are not recommended for the contest, but if you do, please let us know immediately if a poem is accepted elsewhere so we can withdraw it from consideration.
+Simultaneous submissions are not recommended for the contest.
 Make sure your poems are NARRATIVE, that is they tell a story or have an element of story.
 Lyric poems that are not narrative will be disqualified.
-Poems longer than 50 lines will be disqualified.
-If your name is all over your poems, we may become annoyed because we have to take your name off before sending them to our readers.
-You don’t want to annoy us.
+Poems longer than 50 single-spaced lines (this does NOT include space between stanzas) will be disqualified.
+If your name is on your poems, we may become annoyed because we have to take your name off before sending them to our readers.
 Good luck!

 CLICK HERE TO ENTER

-Judge for 2013 Contest is Susan Deer Cloud:
+Judge for this year’s Contest is Susan Deer Cloud:

 Susan Deer Cloud is the author of five books of poems, most recently Borscht Belt Indian, New and Selected and Braiding Starlight.
 She has edited a multicultural anthology, Confluence.
 Her work has been published in journals such as Rosebud, Prairie Schooner, Mid-American Review and in anthologies including Sister Nations.
 She has received a fellowship from New York State Foundation for the Arts.